Campaign For Better Sewage Treatment

 What Causes Sewage Pollution?

 The main cause is Sewer Overflows (it’s legal for water companies to discharge untreated wastewater during heavy rain periods, but this is now happening more on a routine basis, using an old system that can’t cope).
-Major investment is needed, but instead the big water companies are giving out billions in dividends instead.
+Major investment is needed, but instead water companies are giving out billions in dividends

 In 2023, Anglian Water was fined £2.65 million for letting untreated sewage overflow into the North Sea due to decommissioning equipment, and failed to act on data due to no alarm system).
 This is to date, England’s largest ever environmental fine.